anshpreetlayal/practice_sql/README.md

 # SQL Practice Repository

 Welcome to the SQL practice repository!
 This repository contains a collection of SQL queries and exercises to help you practice and improve your SQL skills.
-Each section covers different levels of complexity, from basic to advanced SQL concepts.
+Each section covers different levels of complexity, from queries.basic to advanced SQL concepts.

 ## Table of Contents